anirudhgha/p-bit/README.md

 ## To Do
 GPU works!
 Running an And gate on MATLAB for 1e7 samples takes ~46s, takes ~2s on laptop gtx1060
+- [ ] implement annealing properly, it doesn't work currently. modify increment annealing to send an entire beta (eventually it'll be sending batches of some 1e6 beta values and recalculating the next batch at the end of that length)
+- [ ] make J optimal for k-nearest neighbor setups by having Nm rows and each row only has k columns, one for each neighbor, may require modifying cpsl and ppsl functions to only convolve with certain p-bits associated with each column
-- [ ] get shors algorithm incorporate somehow
+- [ ] NOTE: CAN HOLD OFF ON SHORS, it seems it may not be optimal for p-bits afterall, get shors algorithm incorporate somehow
-- [ ] input image to act as ground state for p-circuit (load_image)
+- [x] ~~input image to act as ground state for p-circuit (load_image)~~
-- [ ] Make a live update addition to generate_samples which lets you see color-flipping checkerboard of the p-bits for nearest neighbor, or color-flipping squares arranged in a circle for any other topology, https://stackoverflow.com/questions/25385216/python-real-time-varying-heat-map-plotting
+- [x] ~~Make a live update addition to generate_samples which lets you see color-flipping checkerboard of the p-bits for nearest neighbor, or color-flipping squares arranged in a circle for any other topology, https://stackoverflow.com/questions/25385216/python-real-time-varying-heat-map-plotting~~
 - [ ] update readme with new load() function
 - [x] ~~make a sublcass of pbit which contains an assortment of J/h's already stored~~
 - [ ] see how to import c++ functions into python to be able to communicate with aws fpga, check out http://www.swig.org/papers/PyTutorial98/PyTutorial98.pdf